-Malcolm first became interested in providing exercise therapy for scoliosis clients in 2008 when a Pilates colleague, a physiotherapist visiting from Germany, introduced him to the Schroth Method.
-From the outset it was evident that the Schroth Method of scoliosis exercise therapy not only helped to improve posture and balance, it also alleviated pain caused by the scoliosis.
+He first became interested in providing exercise therapy for scoliosis patients in 2008 when a colleague, a physiotherapist visiting from Germany, introduced him to the Schroth Method.
+From the outset it was evident that the Schroth Method could not only help to improve posture and balance, but also prevent further curvature progression, and alleviate pain caused by the scoliosis.

-“Three-Dimensional Treatment for Scoliosis – A Physiotherapeutic Method for Deformities of the Spine” by Christa Lehnert-Schroth, P.T. became his most valuable learning resource regarding scoliosis.
-The more Malcolm immersed himself in the Schroth Method the more determined he was to visit the Asklepios Katharina-Schroth-Klinik in Bad Soberheim, Germany for training.
+“Three-Dimensional Treatment for Scoliosis – A Physiotherapeutic Method for Deformities of the Spine” by Christa Lehnert-Schroth, PT, became Malcolm’s most valuable scoliosis learning resource.
+The more he immersed himself in the Schroth Method, the more determined he was to visit the Asklepios Katharina-Schroth-Klinik in Bad Soberheim, Germany for Schroth Therapist training.

-The Schroth Method is widely recognised now as a form of cobnservative treatment for idiopathic scoliosis in many countries throughout the world.
-The 2011 SOSORT Guidelines “Orthopaedic and Rehabilitation Treatment of Idiopathic Treatment during Growth” made several recommendations with regards to performing scoliosis specific exercise to prevent scoliosis progression during growth, and during bracing and surgical therapy.
+The Schroth Method is now widely recognized as a conservative treatment for idiopathic scoliosis in many countries throughout the world.
+The 2016 SOSORT Guidelines “Orthopaedic and Rehabilitation Treatment of Idiopathic Treatment during Growth” made several recommendations with regards to performing scoliosis specific exercise to prevent scoliosis progression during growth, and during bracing and surgical therapy.